Bardolino Wine Guide

-We have Bardolino; Bardolino Classico that is produced exclusively in the municipalities of Affi, Bardolino, Cavaion Veronese, Costermano, Garda and Lazise.
-Then there is the legendary Bardolino Chiaretto, Classic Chiaretto, the classic sparkling Chiaretto and last the ugly Bardolino Novello, a wine made with carbonic maceration, a kind of Beaujolais nouveau wines.
+We have Bardolino Classico, which is only made in the towns of Affi, Bardolino, Cavaion Veronese, Costermano, Garda, and Lazise.
+Then there is the legendary Bardolino Chiaretto, the classic Chiaretto, the classic sparkling Chiaretto, and last but not least, the ugly Bardolino Novello, a wine made with carbonic maceration, a kind of Beaujolais Nouveau wine.

 Vines used to make Bardolino wine